BreatheMongolia/bm-web-nextjs/README.md

 # Breathe Mongolia NextJS Website

+This is the front-end project for the BreatheMongolia Website that is written in React/NextJS.

+## Deployment Steps

+TODO: Outline steps for deployment processes here.

+## Setup Guide for Local Development

+The below steps are the necessary steps for local development for this project.

 ### Step 1.
 Set up environment variables

 Setup a local `.env.local` file (which will be ignored by Git):